-7. Public Interest
+6. Public Interest

 "[T]here is a strong public interest in encouraging settlement of complex litigation and class action suits because they are 'notoriously difficult and unpredictable' and settlement conserves judicial resources."
 In re Cardizem, 218 F.R.D. at 530 (quotation omitted).
 In light of the conduct at issue and guilty pleas related to the claims here, there is no countervailing public interest that provides a reason to disapprove the settlements.
-Griffin, 2013 WL 6511860, at \5.
+Griffin, 2013 WL 6511860, at 5.
 This factor also supports final approval.

-In addition to addressing the merits of the proposed settlements, the Court must determine that the requirements for class certification under Federal Rule of Civil Procedure 23(a) and (b) are met.
-In its preliminary approval orders, the Court found that Federal Rule of Civil Procedure 23's requirements were met and provisionally certified, for purposes of settlement only, Settlement Classes relating to the parties and parts covered by the settlements.
+In addition to addressing the merits of the proposed settlements, the Court must determine that the requirements for class certification under Rule 23(a) and (b) are met.
+In its preliminary approval orders, the Court found that Rule 23's requirements were met and provisionally certified, for purposes of settlement only, Settlement Classes relating to the parties and parts covered by the settlements.
 It is well established that a class may be certified for purposes of settlement.
 See, e.g., Amchem Prods., Inc. v.
-Windsor, 521 U.S. 591 (1997); Int'l Union, 2006 WL 1984363, at \3, \18; In re Cardizem, 218 F.R.D. at 516-19.
-The settlements meet the requirements of Federal Rule of Civil Procedure 23(a) as well as the requirements of Federal Rule of Civil Procedure 23(b)(3) for settlement purposes.
+Windsor, 521 U.S. 591 (1997); Int'l Union, 2006 WL 1984363, at 3, 18; In re Cardizem, 218 F.R.D. at 516-19.
+The settlements meet the requirements of Rule 23(a) as well as the requirements of Rule 23(b)(3) for settlement purposes.